 In the seventh grade, I was the happiest that I have ever been.
-I glowed with positivity and laughter dripped out of my mouth as though it were the fountain of youth itself.
+I glowed with positivity, and laughter dripped out of my mouth as though it were the fountain of youth itself.
 My nimble fingers scrambled up and down the neck of a violin and pressed shut the keys of a flute.
 I was the human embodiment of music itself, filled to the brim with excitement and emotions that I hadn’t yet learned to control.
 I was unrestrained, sensitive, but bold.

 It all started with you.

 Every aspect of my life changed as soon as you decided to stroll onto my face, my back, my shoulders, and my chest.
-You first arrived as a minuscule bump in the center of my tiny smooth brown forehead.
+You first arrived as a minuscule bump in the center of my smooth brown forehead.
 You would go away, I figured.
 I’d make you.
-I determinedly searched the internet for ways to make you dissolve into nonexistence.
+I determinedly searched the Internet for ways to make you dissolve into nonexistence.

-I got a q-tip and dipped it in hot chamomile tea and pressed it tightly against you, wincing at the burning sensation of the scorching liquid mingling with my skin.
+I got a Q-tip and dipped it in hot chamomile tea and pressed it tightly against you, wincing at the burning sensation of the scorching liquid mingling with my skin.
 I went to bed hoping that the home remedy I had found on Google would send you scrambling for an escape from the dissolved herbs chasing you out of my pores.

 I woke up the next morning to the horrifying discovery that you had multiplied.

 I don’t think that I would have ever hit that rock if it weren’t for you.
 It was a thick safe that I kept my insecurities in.
 They didn’t bother me before unless someone mentioned them.
 The safe would then crack open for a moment but slowly shut in time, and the comments were soon forgotten.
 You were the shovel that pried it open.
-You let them all loose and now they roam free to romp my mind like a god for as long as I live.
+You let them all loose and now they romp my mind like a god for as long as I live.

 I no longer have faith in the rumors I hear from others that I am beautiful.
 The features that I once loved are now meaningless to me.
-I have counted every day of the past three years of during which no cream or medication or facial mask has made you choke.
+I have counted every day of the past three years during which no cream or medication or facial mask has made you choke.
 I crave the unblemished skin that I was born with, not this field of scars and unborn acne bubbling beneath the surface of each pore on my body.